iiasa/ece-docs/README.md

 ![License](https://img.shields.io/github/license/iiasa/python-stub)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is a [Sphinx](http://sphinx-doc.org/) project for a landing page of software project documentation developed by the Energy, Climate, and Environment Program (ECE).
+This is a [Sphinx](http://sphinx-doc.org/) project for a documentation overview for software projects developed by the Energy, Climate, and Environment Program (ECE).
 The website is deployed at https://docs.ece.iiasa.ac.at/ hosted by ReadTheDocs.

-## ## Building the docs
+## Building the docs

 Install the requirements for building the docs.